astorDev/nist/webhooks/send/article/index.md

 ## Making Continuous Webhook Sending Iteration

-Beyond sending the webhook we'll also need to store a webhook queue, with two operations available:
+Beyond sending the webhook, we'll also need to store a webhook queue, with two operations available:

 1. Processing Pending Records in a transaction
 2. Handling a sending result.